Skip to main content

 3. Click the Mobile app tab.

-4. Click Generate Google Play files.
+4. Click Build Stores Files, then Create Google Play files.

 5. Follow the on-screen steps to review your app logo, upload a new logo from your computer, or generate a new one with AI.

-Note: Changing the logo in the Generate Google Play files window also updates the logo you currently use for your app.
+Note: Changing the logo in the Create Google Play files window also updates the logo you currently use for your app.
 Make sure you are happy with the logo before you generate the files.

 6. Click Generate files to create the AAB bundle.